5 Self-Advocacy Sentence Starters for Middle-Schooler With Dysgraphia

-Your child can say to you or the IEP team: “Can we add something to my learning plan that says I can get a copy of the teacher’s lecture notes?
-Or that it’s OK to record the lecture?”
+Your child can say to you or the IEP team: “Can we add something to my learning plan that says I can get a copy of the teacher’s notes?
+Or that it’s OK to record the class?”

 3. “Can I have extra time?”

-The situation: Your child couldn’t get all her thoughts organized and written on her essay test.
+The situation: Your child struggled to get thoughts organized and written on the essay test.

-Your child can say to the teacher: “I know the material, but it’s hard for me to organize it and get it all down on paper quickly.
+Your child can say to the teacher: “I know the material, but it’s hard for me to get it all down on paper quickly.
 Could I have extra time on essay tests?”

 Your child can say to the IEP team: “Writing by hand and figuring out my thoughts is hard for me.
 Is there something that can help me organize my ideas?”